nataliea772/PolybotServicePython/README.md

 As can be seen, each pixel of the image has three channels, represent the red, green, blue values.

-Python-wise, a digital grayscale image is essentially a list of lists:
+Python-wise, a digital grayscale image is essentially a matrix (list of lists):

 ![][python_project_pythonimage]